-I also love working with women from all walks of life, particularly women of color.
-We are so resourceful, yet we can get derailed by depression caused by cultural challenges, relationship issues, life transitions like divorce and career changes, midlife and health problems.
+I enjoy working with folks from all backgrounds and cultures, with a particular focus on people of color.
+We are so resourceful, yet we can get derailed by cultural and racial issues, relationship challenges, life transitions like career changes and divorce, health and midlife problems.
 When these parts of our lives change, we experience a shift in our sense of self, the roles we play, the masks we wear.
 How we manage these shifts in our lives determines how we can regain our confidence and balance, and move forward with new meaning and purpose.

 I feel drawn to immigrants and other minorities who may not identify with the larger culture or fit into society’s categories, and are struggling with issues concerning identity, belonging, self-worth, and cultural expectations.
 I’ve been fortunate to work as a trauma therapist with refugees in Clarkston, GA, for almost a decade now, supporting individuals and families to move into a new future while leaving their traumatic past behind.

 As an immigrant myself, I understand how hard it is to reach out to someone for help; I acknowledge the courage, trust, and personal investment it takes to engage in this process.
 My role in facilitating this process as a therapist is an honor and a privilege that I do not take lightly.